 The undo feature lets you undo changes to a diagram.
 If you make any changes by mistake, you can reverse the effects of the most recent operations by using the undo feature.
-The undo menu command contains a brief description of the operation that can be undone.
-Each corresponds roughly to one operation you performed.
-For example, deleting ten selected objects can be undone in one step just as it was done in one step.
-The last fifty operations can be undone, older ones cannot.

 To undo any operation

 Choose Undo from the Edit menu.
 The undo menu item indicates exactly which operation will be undone.